ceruleane/BRAIN/README.md

 The code is recommended to be operated in conda environment with pip/pip3 installed (usually by default).
 Python is recommended to be 3.9.1 or above so as to make sure the packages are workable.
 Code has been runned by Colab.
-Sample video output is provided below (click to see in YouTube):
+Sample video snapshot is provided below:

 [![VIDEO SNAPSHOT](https://img.youtube.com/vi/VF1-skbQ2SY/0.jpg)]

-Copyright © 2021 Charles Shin (SNUBH).
-All rights reserved.